-To ask about my availability for a speaking event, please contact my coordinator Barb Spencer at speaker@proverbs31.org.
+To inquire about my availability for a speaking event, please contact my coordinator Barb Spencer at speaker@proverbs31.org.

 Location: Georgetown, Delaware